dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 * efficient: minimize amount of processing necessary when inputs change
 * historically aware: pure functions map state from a previous point in time to the next point in time; state changes concern the local element and not the global program state

 Conal Elliot's slides on the [Essence and Origins of FRP can be viewed here](http://conal.net/talks/essence-and-origins-of-frp-lambdajam-2015.pdf).
-An example of a functional reactive language is [Haskell](https://wiki.haskell.org/Functional_Reactive_Programming).
-Evan Czaplicki, the creator of [Elm](http://elm-lang.org), also gives a great overview of FRP in his talk [Controlling Time and Space: Understanding the Many Formulations of FRP](https://www.youtube.com/watch?v=Agu6jipKfYw).
+The programming language [Haskell](https://wiki.haskell.org/Functional_Reactive_Programming) lends itself to true FRP due to its functional, pure, and lazy nature.
+Evan Czaplicki, the creator of [Elm](http://elm-lang.org), gives a great overview of FRP in his talk [Controlling Time and Space: Understanding the Many Formulations of FRP](https://www.youtube.com/watch?v=Agu6jipKfYw).

 In fact, let's talk briefly about [Evan Czapliki](http://people.seas.harvard.edu/~chong/pubs/pldi13-elm.pdf)'s [Elm](https://auth0.com/blog/creating-your-first-elm-app-part-1/).
 Elm is a functional, typed language for building web applications.
 It compiles to JavaScript, CSS, and HTML.
 [The Elm Architecture](https://guide.elm-lang.org/architecture/) was the inspiration for the [Redux](http://redux.js.org/) state container for JS apps.
 [Elm was originally considered a true functional reactive programming language](https://www.youtube.com/watch?v=Agu6jipKfYw), but as of version 0.17, it implemented _subscriptions_ instead of signals in the interest of making the language easier to learn and use.
 In doing so, Elm [bid farewell to FRP](http://elm-lang.org/blog/farewell-to-frp).